seqan/seqan/manual/source/Tutorial/ParsingCommandLineArguments.rst

 Setting Minimum and Maximum Values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The functions :dox:`ArgParseArgument#setMinValue setMinValue` and :dox:`ArgParseArgument#setMaxValue setMaxValue` allow to give a smallest and/or largest value for a given option.
+The functions :dox:`ArgParseArgument#setMinValue` and :dox:`ArgParseArgument#setMaxValue` allow to give a smallest and/or largest value for a given option.
 Of course, this only works with integer- and double-typed command line options.

 We can pass both the short and the long option name to these functions.